 Conestat alfa in the treatment of COVID-19

-Infection with SARS-CoV-2 can cause an exaggerated inflammatory reaction in the lung severe enough to require mechanical ventilation.
-This project investigates the anti-inflammatory drug conestat alfa in patients with COVID-19.
+Infection with SARS-CoV-2 may cause an exaggerated inflammatory reaction in the lung severe enough to require mechanical ventilation.
+This project investigated the anti-inflammatory drug Conestat alfa in patients with Covid-19.

 Background

-Exaggerated inflammatory reaction seems to be the main driver of COVID-19 disease progression up to and including lung failure.
-Conestat alfa is a man-made form of a protein that occurs naturally in the bloodstream and which blocks several of the inflammatory systems involved in COVID-19-related exaggerated inflammation.
+An exaggerated inflammatory reaction seems to be the main driver of Covid-19 progression up to and including lung failure.
+Conestat alfa is a man-made form of a protein that occurs naturally in the bloodstream and which blocks several of the inflammatory systems involved in Covid-19-related exaggerated inflammation.
 An animal study of the protein in coronavirus has already produced promising results.

-The PROTECT-COVID-19 trial will investigate whether conestat alfa can prevent severe disease progression and the need for mechanical ventilation in hospitalised patients with COVID-19.
-In addition to efficacy and tolerability, the trial will also assess the level of inflammation in the four-week period following enrolment.
+The PROTECT-COVID-19 trial investigated whether Conestat alfa can prevent severe disease progression and the need for mechanical ventilation in hospitalized patients with Covid-19.
+In addition to efficacy and tolerability, the trial also assessed the level of inflammation in the two-week period following enrollment.

 Specific contribution to tackle the current pandemic